-Pre-requisite: LAW1101 and Students enrolled in one of the following Programs: BLAW or BABL or BALW or BBBL or BBLA or BCLA or BCBL are not eligible for enrolment.
+Pre-requisite: LAW1101 and Students enrolled in one of the following Programs: BLAW or BABL or BALW or BBBL or BBLA or BCLW or BCLA or BCBL are not eligible for enrolment.

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 This course is not suitable to be undertaken as an elective under the Bachelor of Laws program.